 School Jargon Buster

-Below you will find some examples of words that are used in the school environment, both on this website, in the school and in other educational establishments with an explanation of what they mean.
+Below you will find some examples of words that are used in the school environment, on this website, within the Trust and in other educational establishments with an explanation of what they mean.

 Achievement - Describes both attainment i.e. the level achieved and the progress you have made from a starting point.